starlink satellite internet switzerland guide

 Depending on where you live, you may also need a permit from your municipality.
 Districts which are protected because of their historical or aesthetic value are particularly likely to have bans or restrictions on putting up satellite dishes.
 Inquire about this at your town hall before ordering Starlink.

-Is Starlink better than normal Internet plans from Swiss telecom companies?
+Does Starlink offer an advantage over conventional Internet plans from Swiss telecom companies?

 How does Starlink compare to other satellite Internet services?